facebookresearch/fairseq2/README.md

 cmake -GNinja -B build
 ```

-Once the configuration step is complete, build the extension modules using:
+Once the configuration step is complete, build the extension module using:

 ```
 cmake --build build